navneetprakashsingh94/download-free-recipes/_posts/2024-01-27-top-10-coconut-recipes-that-you-must-try.md

 {% include disclaimer.html %}

-Here is the list of my top 10 coconut recipies.
+ Coconuts are a vital source of income for millions of people worldwide, particularly in developing countries where coconut farming provides livelihoods for small-scale farmers and their families.
+On my recent trip to south India, I came across this beautiful place called Kerela.
+Over there I saw a lot of applications of coconut.
+Here are a few dishes I came across.
 Let me know in the comments below what's your favourite coconut recipe. :

 1. **Coconut Curry**: Coconut milk is often used as a base for creamy and flavorful curries in Southeast Asian cuisines, such as Thai, Indian, and Malaysian.
 Coconut curry can be made with a variety of proteins like chicken, shrimp, or tofu, and vegetables, along with aromatic spices and herbs.